About Us

 The California Chronic Care Coalition (CCCC) is a unique alliance of more than 30 leading consumer health organizations and provider groups that promote the collaborative work of policy makers, industry leaders, providers, and consumers to improve the health of Californians with chronic conditions.
 We envision a system of care that is accessible, affordable, and of a high-quality that emphasizes prevention, coordinated care, and the patient’s wellness and longevity.
 Features of the CCCC include the early diagnosis of chronic conditions, access to effective and appropriate treatment and improved chronic care management.

-The Coalition’s goals and values have, since its inception, been to represent California’s Chronic Care community (Health consumers, Providers and Policy organizations), advocating for:
+Since its inception, CCCC’s goals and values have been to represent California’s Chronic Care community in (Health consumers, Providers and Policy organizations), advocating for:

 Prevention: The coalition embraces the traditional definition of Prevention in three: